In the will of our Lord, we will hold our 40th Family Conference as follows:

 The last session, Plenary Session 5, is intended to be an overarching summary of all that was taught in the previous sessions, with the intent of encouraging the believer to go on for the Lord because of His faithfulness.

 We preach the Gospel of Christ, for it is power of God unto Salvation to everyone that beliveth.
 Even though this is a Christian conference, there are many unsaved family and friends that attend the conference.
 It is our desire that many will hear the Gospel and be saved.
 Br.
 Mark Kolchin will preach the Gospel on Saturday evening.

 There will be two youth sessions preached by Br.
-Steve Kia.
+Stephen Kia.

-Workshop I: Terrible twos to sweet sixteen (TBD)
+Workshop I: Terrible twos to sweet sixteen (Johnson John)

 “Train up a child in the way he should go, and when he is old he will not depart from it.”
 Proverbs 22:6.
 How do we as parent and grandparents prepare our children to face the world we live in?
 This workshop will discuss practical steps to train up a child in the way of the Lord.

 Workshop II: Investing for eternity with 100% growth (George John)

 Matthew 6:19-21 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 The Bible gives us many instructions on how to invest our time, treasures, and talents for God of eternity.
 Regardless of how old you are; this workshop will give practical steps on how to invest for eternity.